clementvial/official-swag/README.md

 * [VMware Merchandise](https://www.vmware.com/company/merchandise.html "VMware Merchandise")
 * [Webex Merch Store](https://webex-promo.cisco.com/country "Webex Merch Store")
 * [Rasa Merch Store](https://shop.rasa.com "Rasa Merch Store")

 ## Contributing

 Know of an awesome official store that should be on this list?
 Let's add it!

+1. Fork the repository
+2. Add your changes
+3. Submit a pull request

+## License

+This project is licensed under the CC0 1.0 Universal License - see the [LICENSE](LICENSE) file for details.